colindecarlo/uhura/README.md

 ## License

-Collection is licensed under the MIT License - see the LICENSE file for details
+Uhura is licensed under the MIT License - see the LICENSE file for details